Lü Zhengcao: Minister of Railways

+Later life

 In 1985, to support the return of the critically endangered Père David's deer to China, Lü Zhengcao helped found and chair the China Milu Foundation, now known as the China Biodiversity Conservation and Green Development Foundation.
+On 23 September 1990, he was awarded the International Tennis Federation's highest honor, the Medal of Honor, by the President of the International Tennis Federation, Philippe Chatrier.

+In his submitted written opinion on the transportation industry to General Secretary Jiang Zemin in March 1990, Lü argued that China had only 53,000 kilometers of railways, especially in the resource-rich southwest and northwest regions, where railways were even fewer.
+He proposed building approximately 2,000 kilometers of new railways annually, and to bring the total operational mileage to at least 70,000 kilometers by 2000.
+From 1 to 13 June 1995, Lü Zhengcao inspected the Jingjiu Railway, which was under construction, from Beijing to Ganzhou, in an engineering command vehicle.
+After retiring, whenever Party and state leaders visited him, the topic he discussed most frequently remained railways.

 On 13 October 2009, Lü died in Beijing at the age of 105 by Western age reckoning, or at the age of 106 by the traditional age system.
-At the time of his death, he was the last survivor of the original generals of the People's Liberation Army.
+At the time of his death, he was the last survivor among the founding Colonel Generals of the People's Liberation Army.